flipkart-incubator/hbase-orm/README.md

 // In below, note that "IND#1" is inclusive and "IND#5" is exclusive List<Citizen> lpe = citizenDao.get("IND#1", "IND#5"); //range get
+// ('versioned' variant above method is available)

-// for row keys in range ["IND#1", "IND#5"), fetch 3 versions of field 'phoneNumberHistory' as a NavigableMap<row key, NavigableMap<timestamp, column value>>:
+// for row keys in range ["IND#1", "IND#5"), fetch 3 versions of field 'phoneNumber' as a NavigableMap<row key, NavigableMap<timestamp, column value>>:
 NavigableMap<String, NavigableMap<Long, Object>> phoneNumberHistory
-	= citizenDao.fetchFieldValues("IND#1", "IND#5", "phoneNumberHistory", 3);
+	= citizenDao.fetchFieldValues("IND#1", "IND#5", "phoneNumber", 3);
-//(bulk variant of above range method is also available)
+// (bulk variants of above range method are also available)

 pe.setPincode(560034); // change a field